-New Period For Vehicle Inspections Begins September 15
+New Period For

 AUSTIN - The new period, mer revivals.
 They are printing when he was in the Times of during which Texas motorists fice changing his address.
 He will be required to have their moved his office to Haskell this auto inspected under the new week.
-His office will be located modified Motor Vehicle Inspecnot want to hurt anyone's feel- two doors from the postoffice. tion law which was enacted by ings but that as the building in He also stated he would miss his the recent 53rd Legislature, has Father Of Mrs. which they meet is not large work with the Boy Scouts, Lions been unofficially set for Septemenough to accommodate mem-1954, it was announced today by Col. Homer Garrison, Ir.
-Direct Col. Homer Garrison, Jr., Director of the Texas Department of Knox Hospital Public Safety.
+His office will be located modified Motor Vehicle Inspectwo doors from the postoffice. tion law which was enacted by ings but that as the building in which they meet is not large work with the Boy Scouts Lions been unofficially set for Septem. which they meet is not large work with the Boy Scouts, Lions been unofficially set for Septemenough to accommodate mem- and the Legion group in Mun- ber 15, 1953, through April 15, ber 15, 1953, through April 15, Edgar Passes At 1954, it was announced today by Col. Homer Garrison, Jr., Director of the Texas Department of Knox Hospital Public Safety.

-Garrison said that the State Public Safety Commission has W. J. Bridge, father of Mrs. advised him that they will con- Aaron Edgar of Munday, passed firm the designation of the new away at the Knox County Hosperiod on August 26, the effect pital at 12:05 p. m.
+Garrison said that the State Public Safety Commission has advised him that they will con- Aaron Edgar of Munday, passed firm the designation of the new away at the Knox County Hosperiod on August 26, the effect pital at 12:05 p. m.
 Tuesday.
 He tive date of the new act.